-Serv vices Nature, timing of satisfaction of performance obligation and significant payment terms (i) Corporate finance advisory services Acting as a sponsor to companies seeking to list in Hong Kong, advising and guiding them and their directors throughout the listing process.
-Sponsor fee income are recognised over time during the initial public offering ("IPO") process; Acting as a financial adviser to listed companies in Hong Kong as well as their shareholders and investors and advising them on transactions involving the Listing Rules, GEM Listing Rules or Takeovers Code.
-Financial advisory fee income are recognised over time during the service period; Acting as an independent financial adviser to independent board committees and independent shareholders of listed companies in Hong Kong and rendering recommendations and opinions.
-Independent financial advisory fee income are recognised over time during the service period; and Acting as a compliance adviser to listed companies in Hong Kong and advising them on post-listing matter.
+Services Nature, timing of satisfaction of performance obligation and significant payment terms (i) Corporate finance advisory services Acting as a sponsor to companies seeking to list their shares on the Stock Exchange, advising and guiding them and their directors throughout the listing process.
+Sponsor fee income are recognised over time during the initial public offering ("IPO") process; Acting as a financial adviser to companies listed in Hong Kong as well as their shareholders and investors and advising them on transactions involving the Listing Rules, GEM Listing Rules or Takeovers Code.
+Financial advisory fee income are recognised over time during the service period; Acting as an independent financial adviser to independent board committees and independent shareholders of companies listed in Hong Kong and rendering recommendations and opinions.
+Independent advisory fee income are recognised over time during the service period; and Acting as a compliance adviser to companies listed in Hong Kong and advising them on post-listing matter.
 Compliance advisory fee income are recognised over time during the compliance service period. (ii) Securities and underwriting services (1) Placing and underwriting services Acting as a global coordinator, a bookrunner, a lead manager or an underwriter for listing applicants in IPOs and acting as an underwriter or a placing agent for secondary market transactions.
 Income is recognised at point in time and billed when the service obligation is completed (e.g. when the listing approval is obtained and the shares are listed on the Stock Exchange).